Killing of Timothy Russell and Malissa Williams: Legal proceedings

 On May 30, 2014, only one officer of the thirteen who fired at the car, Michael Brelo, was indicted on two counts of voluntary manslaughter in connection with the shooting.
-He was the only officer who continued to shoot even after the others stopped firing, and was said to have actually moved forward and jumped onto the hood of Russel's car, after which he reportedly shot approximately fifteen rounds.
+He was the only officer who continued to shoot even after the others stopped firing and was said to have actually moved forward and jumped onto the hood of Russel's car, after which he reportedly shot approximately fifteen rounds.
 The two counts of voluntary manslaughter carried a maximum penalty of 22 years of prison if convicted.
 Five police supervisors were also indicted for dereliction of duty.
 According to Cuyahoga County prosecutors, Brelo stood on the hood of Russell and Williams' car and fired straight down at them through their windshield after the twelve other officers stopped firing.
 Prosecutors said that the actions were unreasonable and went past his duties as a police officer.

 On May 23, 2015, Cuyahoga Common Pleas Judge John P. O'Donnell found Brelo not guilty of the charges.
 O'Donnell stated that while Brelo fired lethal shots at Russell and Williams, other officers did as well.
 O'Donnell also found Brelo not guilty of a lesser included charge of felonious assault, asserting that Brelo was legally justified in his use of deadly force.
-O'Donnell read his 35-page verdict in court, and said there was "beyond reasonable doubt" that the prosecution had to meet to get Brelo convicted.
+O'Donnell referred to 10 pages of his 35-page verdict in court, referring to the prosecution's criminal burden of proof, to prove all elements of the offence beyond a reasonable doubt.

 On June 3, 2015, it was announced that an arrest warrant was filed against Brelo for an alleged assault on his twin brother, Mark R. Brelo, on May 27, in Bay Village, Ohio.
 The brothers turned themselves in on June 3, after Brelo's intoxicated brother had run to a neighbor's home to ask them to call 911 on his brother, Michael Brelo, by whom he was being chased and allegedly assaulted.
 They were released on their own recognizance.

-On January 26, 2016 the six officers (Wilfredo Diaz, Brian Sabolik, Erin O'Donnell, Michael Farley, Chris Ereg and Michael Brelo) were fired from their jobs at the Cleveland Police.
+On January 26, 2016, the six officers (Wilfredo Diaz, Brian Sabolik, Erin O'Donnell, Michael Farley, Chris Ereg and Michael Brelo) were fired from their jobs at the Cleveland Police.
 The Cleveland Police Patrolmen's Association said that they would work to get the six reinstated to their positions.
 Five of the six officers were reinstated in October 2017 as required by the ruling of an arbitrator.